 MSc PhD RNutr

 Alan joined LSHTM in 2001 and is a Professor in Food and Nutrition for Global Health.
 Alan is a Registered Nutritionist (Public Health) with a background in biochemistry and biological anthropology.
-Alan is Head of the Nutrition Group and Director of the Centre on Climate Change and Planetary Health.
+Alan is Director of the Centre on Climate Change and Planetary Health.
 Between 2012 and 2017, Alan was seconded part-time to the Research and Evidence Division of the UK Department for International Development (DfID) as a Senior Research Fellow in nutrition.
-In December 2018, Alan was appointed as the Specialist Advisor to the Environmental Audit Committee (UK Parliament) Inquiry on Planetary Health.
+Alan served as the Specialist Advisor to the Environmental Audit Committee (UK Parliament) Inquiry on Planetary Health.
 Alan is Honorary Treasurer of the Association for Nutrition and is a Scientific Advisor on the Board of Trustees of Weizmann UK.

 Alan's early work at LSHTM focused on nutrition in older age, and he conducted a series of randomised controlled trials to determine the effectiveness of nutrition interventions for the maintenance of health and function in later life.

 Since 2009, Alan's research has explored the interactions between the environment, agriculture, nutrition and health.
 In 2010, Alan was part of the inter-disciplinary team that set up the Leverhulme Centre for Integrative Research on Agriculture and Health (LCIRAH) that conducts inter-sectoral research linking agriculture with health in low and middle income country settings.
 Between 2012 and 2018, Alan led the intervention research pillar of the DFID-funded research consortium Leveraging Agriculture for Nutrition in South Asia (LANSA).